sgmurphy/wordpress-plugins/migrate-guru/readme.txt

 2. Click *Download*.
 3. Upload the .zip file to your web server via an FTP application.
 [Instructions here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

+== WordPress Support forum ==
+For dedicated support and guidance on Migrate Guru, visit the [WordPress.org support page](https://wordpress.org/support/plugin/migrate-guru/).
+Here you can find community discussions, ask questions, and access resources to ensure smooth and efficient WordPress migrations.

 == Frequently Asked Questions ==

-=What do I need to use MG?=
+=What do I need to use Migrate Guru?=
 You’ll need:
-* An account on the new web hosting service
+* An account on the new web hosting service.
-* A domain on the new host, with WordPress installed
+* A domain on the new host, with WordPress installed.
-* The destination’s FTP/cPanel details
+* The destination’s FTP/cPanel details(optional).

 =Why do you need my email?=
-MigrateGuru requires an email address to send you updates on the migration process, notify you of any errors that occur during the migration.
+Migrate Guru requires an email address to send you updates on the migration process, notify you of any errors that occur during the migration.

-=How long does MG take to move a site?=
-MG can move a 1 GB (files & database) site in <30 Mins* (*Approximate & depends on a number of factors).
+=How long does Migrate Guru take to move a site?= Migrate Guru can move a 1 GB (files & database) site in <30 Mins* (*Approximate & depends on a number of factors).

 =Are there any limitations on the number of migrations?= Yes.
 We’ve enforced a limit of 5 site migrations/user/month (developers can request to have this limit extended).
 This cap ensures that our servers aren’t overburdened.
 Each of the 5 sites can be moved unlimited times.

-=Does MG backup my site?=
+=Does Migrate Guru backup my site?=
 No.

 =Do I need to have WordPress installed in the destination?= Yes.

-=Do I need to have MG installed in the destination to transfer my site?= No. It’s only needed on the source site.
+=Do I need to have Migrate Guru installed in the destination to transfer my site?= Yes.

 =Why do you need FTP/cPanel details?=
-MG needs these details since FTP/cPanel is the safest way to move your site.
+Migrate Guru requires FTP/cPanel details primarily as a fallback.
+The plugin generally doesn't need these details, relying instead on Migration-key based migration.
+However, in cases where this primary method encounters issues, the plugin uses FTP/cPanel details as an alternative to ensure a seamless migration.

 =How do I move a multi-site network?=
 When installed on a WordPress multi-site network, the plugin automatically becomes ‘network activated’.
 Once this is done you can go by the same steps as a single site.